 At this point, the division of your marital property and assets could be on the line, and you could also end up being on the hook for spousal support.
 There is also the potential for you to be stuck being responsible for outstanding debts accrued by your spouse.
 To protect your best interests, having a prenuptial agreement, even if you don’t have a high net worth, may be in your best interests.

 Asking your soon-to-be spouse to sign a prenup may not be the most romantic conversation you’ll have, but at least you’ll be able to go into the marriage without the fear of being ruined financially.
 Some of the most important points you’ll want to include in your prenuptial or postnuptial agreement include:

 Having a prenuptial agreement in place can offer you protection in the event of a divorce.
 If you are already married, we may still be able to assist you in implementing a postnuptial agreement.
-To learn more, schedule a free consultation with one of our experienced divorce attorneys at Karp & Iancu.
+To learn more, schedule a 100% confidential consultation with one of our experienced divorce attorneys at Karp & Iancu.